South African Genealogy and Family History Records

 • Photographs

-• Books
+• Books and Publications

 • Obituaries

-Note: The information transcribed from these Who's who editions is made available with the permission of Who's Who of Southern Africa, a business unit of the Naspers Group of Companies.
+Note: The information transcribed from these Who's Who editions is made available with the permission of Who's Who of Southern Africa, a business unit of the Naspers Group of Companies.

 One month membership